US judge blocks Trump order on sanctuary cities

 Attorney General Jeff Sessions lashed out at sanctuary cities on Friday last week accusing them of allowing illegal immigrants who are violent criminals to go free.

-Orrick’s ruling still allows the Department of Justice to follow through with threats made to nine cities last week — including Chicago, New Orleans and Philadelphia — to cut specific program grants if the cities did not adequately cooperate with federal immigration officers.
+Orrick’s ruling however still allows the Department of Justice to follow through with threats made to nine cities last week—including Chicago, New Orleans and Philadelphia—to cut specific program grants if the cities did not adequately cooperate with federal immigration officers.

-“The Court upheld the ‘Government’s ability to use lawful means to enforce existing conditions of federal grants or 8 U.S.C.
-1373,'” Justice spokesman Ian Prior said.

-And “the order does not purport to enjoin the Department’s independent legal authority to enforce the requirements of federal law applicable to communities that violate federal immigration law or federal grant conditions,” Prior said.
+The order “does not purport to enjoin the Department’s independent legal authority to enforce the requirements of federal law applicable to communities that violate federal immigration law or federal grant conditions,” Justice spokesman Ian Prior said.

 A meeting in Washington on Tuesday between a group of major-city mayors and Sessions demonstrated that the two sides remain at odds over Trump’s election promise to expel some 11.3 million immigrants without legal residency.